Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Another iteration technique for the fourth order in time case

-From this results, we see that there is no fundemental reason to prefer Gauss-Seidel iteration than the Jacobi one; the coding of the Gauss-Seidel is also slightly more involved.
-However, this conclsion holds true only for the schemes we have considered here, and might not be true for others.
+From this results, we see that there is no fundamental reason to prefer Gauss-Seidel iteration to the Jacobi one; the coding of the Gauss-Seidel is also slightly more involved.
+However, this conclusion holds true only for the schemes we have considered here, and might not be true for others.